rrenna/foundryvtt-sfrpg-populator/README.md

 **All values come directly from the process outlined in the Alien Archive (Non-combatant NPCs use the expert array with a creature type and optionally a creature subtype graft applied)**

+*Q: How do I setup my folder structure for dynamic token images?*

+**Extract `example folder structure.zip` into your data folder and fill in the appropriate folders with images (Please be aware this feature is experimental and subject to change).**

 *Q: Why doesn't populator generate monsters though!?*

 **A: Because that's hard and I haven't done it yet**